liamkimbley/MakeChangeProject/README.md

 ## MakeChange

 ### Intro
 This project simulates a cash register.
-A user is asked for an item amount.
-The user then enters the amount.
+A user is asked to enter item amount.
 Then, the user is asked for an amount tendered and is given change in largest denominations possible.

 This project was assigned after Week 1 of SD16 Java Coding.